SEIR-7-06/command-line-lab/README.md

   - in the `my-favorite-things` directory, create a directory called `books`
   - create a directory in books named after your favorite author (e.g. `mark_twain`, or `john-grisham`, but avoid spaces!)
   - create files named after some of the author's books in the author's directory
-  - open the `books` directory in Sublime/Atom
+  - open the `books` directory in VS Code, Sublime, or Atom
   - edit each book file to contain a brief description of the book